-We hereby announce three scholarships of 10.000 SEK to cover/supply fees and travel expenses in connection with the 9th European Palaeobotany Palynology Conference held in Padova, Italy, 26–31 August 2014.
+We hereby announce one scholarship of 10.000 SEK to cover/supply fees and travel expenses in connection with the XV IPC-XI IOPC Conference in Prague, Czech Republic, 12–19 September 2020.

 The scholarship can be applied for by Master and PhD students or recently educated palynologists, who are members of CPS or would like to become a member.

-The person who receives the scholarship is obliged to acknowledge the CPS on the poster or presentation, and to write a summary of their experience of the meeting for the CPS homepage.
+The person who receives the scholarship is obliged to acknowledge the CPS on the poster or presentation, and to write a summary of their experience of the meeting for the CPS homepage (see examples below).

-The application, including the accepted abstract and a recommendation from the supervisor (for Master and PhD students) should be e-mailed to Karen Dybkjær, GEUS, before 20 June 2014.
+In your application, please include the accepted abstract and a recommendation from the supervisor (for Master and PhD students).

 Johannes Bouchal, University of Vienna and Swedish Museum of Natural History, receives this years' scholarship to cover travel expenses for the 7th EPPC conference in Padova, Italy, in late August 2014.